fazland/FazlandElasticaBundle/Resources/doc/types.md

 Custom Property Paths
 ---------------------

-Since FOSElasticaBundle 3.1.0, it is now possible to define custom property paths to be used for data retrieval from the underlying model.
+Since FazlandElasticaBundle 3.1.0, it is now possible to define custom property paths to be used for data retrieval from the underlying model.

 ```yaml